CompuCell3D/PythonScriptingManual/docs/example_plots_histograms.rst

-Adding plots to the simulation
+Adding Plots to the Simulation
 ==============================

-Some modelers like to monitor simulation progress by displaying “live” plots that characterize current state of the simulation.
-In CC3D it is very easy to add to the Player windows.
+Some modelers like to monitor simulation progress by displaying “live” plots that characterize the current state of the simulation.
+In CC3D, it is very easy to add to the Player windows.
 The best way to add plots is via Twedit++ CC3D Python->Scientific Plots menu.
-Take a look at example code to get a flavor of what is involved when you want to work with plots in
+Take a look at this example code to get a flavor of what is involved when you want to work with plots in
 CC3D:

 .. code-block:: python

-    class cellsortingSteppable(SteppableBasePy):
+    class CellSortingSteppable(SteppableBasePy):
         def __init__(self, frequency=1):
             SteppableBasePy.__init__(self, frequency)